-Refined carbs are foods that have been stripped of their wholesome goodness like fiber and nutrients leaving only simple sugars.
+Refined carbs are foods that have been stripped of their fiber and nutrients leaving only simple sugars.
 These simple sugars are easily broken down by the body to release energy quickly.
 However, this surge of energy is quickly followed by exhaustion which is why we get so tired.
-We notice this tiredness and feel we need more energy, so we eat again and the cycle continues.

-Low-calorie diets as well can cause tiredness simply because you aren’t getting enough energy supply.
+Low-calorie diets can also cause tiredness simply because they don’t give enough energy supply.
 When trying to lose weight, your diet should be calorie-restricted so your body can burn up its fat stores.
 However, the diet you choose should have enough calories to sustain you.
 If you notice persistent tiredness while on a certain diet, you may have to modify your meals to contain more energy supplying foods such as berries, bananas, and whole grains.

-It is also advised that you see a doctor or a nutritionist before deciding which weight loss diet you should embark on.
+It is also advised that you see a doctor or a dietitian before deciding which weight loss diet you should embark on.

-Water is so important to our well-being, yet it is often times not taken seriously.
-Every single cellular process in our body requires water, that’s why two-thirds of our body is made of water.
-Good hydration is what makes our body function well, keeps our skin supple and, concerning this conversation, keeps us energetic.
+Water is so important to our well-being, yet it is oftentimes not taken seriously.
+The body requires water, that’s why 60% of it is made of water.
+Good hydration is what makes our body function well, keeps our skin supple and keeps us energetic.

 4. Energy Drinks

 Constantly taking these energy drinks could eventually lead to a point where the body can’t release the energy you request of it causing you to feel tired all the time.
-The best thing to do is to limit consumption of these drinks, and if possible eliminate its use.
+The best thing to do is to limit the consumption of these drinks, and if possible eliminate their use.

 It is always better to turn to more wholesome foods and drinks as your source of energy because, in the end, the body only benefits from that which it was designed to consume in the first place.